kaplan81/rick-morty-pwa-workbox-v5/README.md

 The step 0 branch pictures the specific goals to achieve a PWA.
 No code to be provided there.
 The next steps/branches do involve some development.
 They are your tasks, your challenges.

-The steps to follow on each branch are explained in (the article)[].
+The steps to follow on each branch are explained in detail in [the article](xxx).

 **IMPORTANT**: the only branch you should checkout is `step-00-non-progressive-app`.
 It is also recommended that you create your own branch from that one (e.g. `step-00-non-progressive-app-mine`).